Fordlândia: History

+Ford Motor Company Plantation

+In 1927, the Ford Motor Company announced interest in buying the land in Brazil which now forms Fordlândia to create a rubber plantation.
+This was done to reduce Ford's reliance on European rubber manufacturing, particularly after Winston Churchill proposed the creation of a "rubber cartel."
+Ford had utopian visions for this plantation, drawing up plans to create a Midwest-style town around the plantation.

 Negotiations with the Brazilian government started during the visit by then-governor of the State of Pará, Dionísio Bentes, to the United States to meet Ford.
 An agreement was signed and the American industrialist received an area of about 2.5 million acres (10,100 km2) called "Boa Vista".
 The agreement exempted Ford from taxes on the exportation of goods produced in Brazil in exchange for 9% of the profits, 7% going to the Brazilian government and 2% of profits to local municipalities.